alex-gutev/live_cells/README.md

 ```

 Cells can also depend on multiple argument cells, for example every `ValueCell` implements the methods
-`eq` and `neq` which create a new cell which compares whether the value of the cell is equal or not
+`eq` and `neq` which create a new cell that compares whether the value of the cell is equal or not
-equal to another value.
+equal to the value of another cell.
 Example:

 ```dart
 final a = MutableCell(2);